MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-and-database.md

 ### [Free cluster](#tab/free)

-A Microsoft account or an Azure Active Directory user identity to create a free cluster.
+A Microsoft account or a Microsoft Entra user identity to create a free cluster.
 You don't need an Azure subscription or credit card.

 ### [Full cluster](#tab/full)